 Mark became a Director in October 2020.
-He is a member of the Governance Committee and the Risk Committee.
+He is Chair of the Governance Committee and a member of the Risk Committee.

 Mark is a Founding Director of Consigliere Pty Ltd, a family company advisory group.
 He is also a former Director of several Boards, including the Reach Foundation, the Starlight Children's Foundation, as well as Managing Director of Medibank Private, Chair of Hardings Hardware and most recently Chair of Scope (Aust) Pty Ltd.